waste-of-kindergarten/xpython37-v0.1/python/README.rst

 resulted from a previous compilation.

-An instrumented version of the interpreter is built, using suitable compiler flags for each flavor.
+An instrumented version of the interpreter is built, using suitable compiler flags for each flavour.
 Note that this is just an intermediary step.
-The binary resulting from this step is not good for real-life workloads as it has profiling instructions embedded inside.
+The binary resulting from this step is not good for real life workloads as it has profiling instructions embedded inside.

 After the instrumented interpreter is built, the Makefile will run a training workload.
-This is necessary in order to profile the interpreter's execution.
+This is necessary in order to profile the interpreter execution.
 Note also that any output, both stdout and stderr, that may appear at this step is suppressed.